Chevron CEO proves dealmaker with $33 billion offer for Anadarko

 Wirth, 58, took over as chief executive 14 months ago, with a reputation for keen attention to costs earned from running Chevron’s pipeline and trading units, and nearly a decade in charge of its refining business.

-The Anadarko deal was negotiated over the last few weeks, though Chevron has been thinking about the deal for some time, Wirth, a chemical engineer by training, said on Friday.
+The Anadarko deal was negotiated over the last few weeks, though Chevron has been thinking about the deal for some time, Wirth, a chemical engineer by training, said.

+Chevron regularly evaluates potential deals and has a number of companies “that we’re watching,” said Wirth.
+But completing the latest purchase is now his priority.
+“Executing it well is important, so that will be our focus,” said Wirth.

-Wirth is detailed-oriented and a relentless worker, said Mike Sommers, president of industry group American Petroleum Institute, where Wirth is a member of the executive committee.
+The Chevron executive is detailed-oriented and a relentless worker, said Mike Sommers, president of industry group American Petroleum Institute, where Wirth is a member of the executive committee.
 After a recent dinner concluded at 10 p.m., Wirth headed off to make calls to staff overseas, Sommers said.

 “He is not someone who enters into every conversation but when he engages on an issue, he has a way of bringing the room together,” said Sommers.

-His deal for Anadarko marks the company’s biggest expansion since its acquisition of Texaco in 2000.
+His agreement with Anadarko marks the company’s biggest expansion since its acquisition of Texaco in 2000.
 The purchase makes Chevron the top producer in the Permian Basin, the largest U.S. shale field.
 It also expands its oil and gas operations in the Gulf of Mexico and in liquefied natural gas.

 “It wasn’t that long ago you wouldn’t have heard the word ‘Permian’ in anything from Chevron,” said Rob Thummel, portfolio manager at energy investment firm Tortoise Capital.